 - Season to taste with salt if desired (I added an additional ½ teaspoon) and serve immediately!

-Can you make this vegan mac and cheese ahead of time?
+Can you make this mac and cheese ahead of time?

-This mac and cheese should keep for up to a week in the refrigerator in a sealed container.
+This mac and cheese should keep for 5-6 days in the refrigerator in a sealed container.

 How to make it spicy